AubaySpain/testmaker/README.md

 	}
 }
 ```

-### RestApiAccess.java
+### RestApiAccess.java (optional)
-If we also want manage the execution of the tests via the a RestAPI we can implement a class like this:
+If we also want manage the execution of the tests via the a HttpRestAPI we must implement a class like this:

 ```java
 package org.github.jorge2m.test;